bernedom/SI/README.md

 ## Breaking changes between versions 1.x.x and versions 2.x.x

 Versions above 2.0.0 will not be fully compatible with older versions because of the breaking changes mentioned in the [changelog](CHANGELOG.md).
+From version 2.0.0 on the conan package is named lower case `si` to conform to the conan naming convention.